 Children with Hypochondriasis aren’t only overly sensitive or overdramatic, rather their anxiety can be debilitating.
 In reading your letter, it seems that your three children may have varying degrees of anxiety and/or may have highly sensitive personality styles.
 It is also apparent that they are wearing you down with their overreactions to their scrapes and nicks.

 Keep in mind that your children’s responses, while strong, do not seem unusual.
 Children typically cry in response to scrapes and bruises.
 The tears, Band-Aids, and attention they are turning to you for, all serve to heal the moment — both emotionally and physically.
 As your children grow older, they will learn to self-regulate their strong, negative feelings without needing you as much or without the need for “dramatics.”

-I recommend being there for them when they need you with tender care and emotional warmth, and as many Band-Aids, they seem to need.
-Over time they will internalize your presence as being a healing one with the message always being that they are OK when confronted by minor scrapes and bruises.
-“Gee, every time I go to mommy with a boo-boo, I’m okay” should eventually turn into “Gee maybe I don’t need to go to mommy” or “Gee maybe I can shake it off, and I don’t need a Band-Aid.”
+I recommend being there for them when they need you with tender care and emotional warmth, and as many Band-Aids, as they seem to need.
+Over time they will internalize your presence as being a healing one, with the message always being that they are OK when confronted by minor scrapes and bruises.
+“Gee, every time I go to mommy with a boo-boo, I’m okay” should eventually turn into “Gee, maybe I don’t need to go to mommy” or “Gee, maybe I can shake it off, and I don’t need a Band-Aid.”